|Date:||July 25, 2017||Time in:||1:49PM|

 <*)(((>< <*)(((>< ><)))(*> ><)))(*>

-Mostly clear, with a low around 48.
-Northwest wind 5 to 15 mph, with gusts as high as 25 mph.
+Mostly clear, with a low around 50.
+Northwest wind around 5 mph becoming calm.

-Sunny, with a high near 84.
-North wind around 5 mph.
+Sunny, with a high near 89.
+Calm wind becoming southwest around 5 mph.

 Mostly clear, with a low around 53.

-Cows are back so watch out on the roads during the early morning and later evening.
+Cows are back so watch out on the roads (especially from Spalding) during the early morning and later evening.
 Black cows don't show up well at night and eyes don't reflect headlights so be careful.
+This whole area is open range so be watchful.
+The cows don't move too fast.

-We have massive schools of Tui chubs heading north to spawn, very visible with your naked eye.
+We had massive schools of Tui chubs in the north basins to spawn, very visible with your naked eye.
 Hopefully this brings in a fall food supply for some trout to move up.
 We'll have to wait and see.
 We also have the southern group that stay in the south basin.
 The tui chub show up on your scope differently than the trout do and generally stack up and are in lower dissolved oxygen levels than trout can inhabit.

 In spite of a fairly good water year and creeks flowing in spring, there wasn't a lot of trout in the tributaries as there normally have been.
 We are not seeing a lot of fish being caught so far this year either, but we are seeing some.
+We have been doing okay catching...finding that the color red has been our lucky color, one day the fish want a slow troll, the next day a fast troll.
+Basically it's been about finding the fish and working the hell out of the pod.
 But, there are a lot of disappointed anglers out there.
-Lets hope to see the heat bring the trout down to their summer haunts and school up.
-Only time will tell but if we don't see a change pretty soon, we just might have a serious problem in the numbers of trout in the lake.
+As water temps have warmed up we are seeing a few more trout being caught.
+We'll see how long it lasts.
 A buddy calculated from the planting numbers by DFW that we are around 250,000 trout short of our normal planting allotment.
 Thanks DFW.

 As long as Eagle Lake and Pine Creek watershed is the cash cow for a few thousand bucks for grazing, the millions of dollars lost income and business for Lassen County means nothing.
 Eagle Lake and Pine Creek are considered as separate entities....unfortunately, therein lies the problem.
 One can not survive without the other and the trout need both to survive.
 Eagle Lake appears to have been sold out to the lowest bidder...water is the new gold in CA and the state doesn't care where it comes from as long as it benefits the few and not the natural habitat it was destined for.
 But we won't stop putting the blame in the rightful place folks.
 Forget about eating fish, start eating more beef but you might want to see what is in it first.
 No beef is tested for heavy metals.
 Organic means nothing.
 All beef is considered organic if kept on a farm pasture or open range without testing.
 Yep, you spend more for organic but get nothing more.
 LoL!
 Cloud seeded water heading south is used to grow crops that aren't tested either.
 And that cloud seeded water is what is being sucked up by the vegetation.
 Ever wonder why Alzheimers and Autism has increased substantially in the last 20-30 years?
 I don't.
 We have been being poisoned for years and don't know it....we're not supposed to.
 LoL.

-We have a lot of water in Pine Creek Valley that is still locked away from the lake.
+We had a lot of water in Pine Creek Valley, some that is still locked away from the lake.
 Meadows to be restored in "flood plains" that didn't exsist prior to 1977 as per the major hydrology study performed for the Eagle Lake Basin Plan by Vail and Associates are all for grazing (as per page 21 of the draft meadow restoration), not the fish or the lake.
 That 1970's study didn't say what the powers that be wanted it to say so it has no references in any current data used.
 At least, the current reports don't refer to it but it was a hell of a detailed study for the time.
 Just didn't reflect using Eagle Lake inflow to promote grazing over the health of the lake and tributaries.
 It didn't fit the agenda.
 But it's high time that Eagle Lake, Eagle Lake Rainbow Trout and Pine Creek start taking priority over a few bucks in intensive cattle grazing.
 This county and our state is losing millions of dollars in revenue just so the ranchers get cheap feed, free water and the feds get a few thousand dollars so they get a "sale" on the books.
 At the expense of the lake, fish and businesses.
-CIFFI PELT (Project Eagle Lake Trout) has done little for the lake or the trout.
-I suggest asking them what they have done for the lake and trout at their July 4 fundraiser for Eagle Lake trout.
+We are currently assisting in restoration of Pine Creek watershed.
+Projects begin this summer to restore flow by filling the Super Ditch that has robbed the watershed for decades.

 Pine Creek and Eagle Lake should be restored for the lake and the fish, not restored to enhance more grazing.
 That's what seems to be killing the lake from nutrients and removing water from the watershed.
+I believe I got my point across so far but we are constantly keeping an eye on things.
+Words matter in draft plans, tell me the restoration is for enhanced grazing & I will jump right down your throat!
+It's not about the cows, it's got to be about the fish and we are the only ones doing that.
 There is only one way to save the businesses and livelihood of the resort communities, lake and trout, that is to restore the hard won drainage to Pine Creek, move the cattle up, drill some wells that flow into tanks for water for cows, power them with solar panels and give the lake back to it's watershed.
 Restoration of Pine Creek is essential to establishing a native spawn as well as getting the lake elevation back....but only a spawn is the driving factor...a minimal spawn at that.
 But, what if they don't have a healthy lake to come home to.
 With one good water year, it's now about restoring grazing and feed, not the fish or the lake.
 It all works together.
 Climate change, climate manipulation, less snow pack come into play, but on what should have been a good water year, we are still 9ft down from our prime, and over 3ft below what scientists determined was good for the fish.
 Eagle Lake Guardians have helped defeat the potential listing of an endangered species for our trout.
 This was our main goal.
 Unfortunately, the scientists are only looking at the trout, creek and lake as different things when historically, it all worked together as one.
 We have seen data manipulated as well.
 Perhaps, this is where the barrier to restoring anything is.
 As long as the agenda is to graze cattle for penny's and lose millions in the economy and stress the lake and trout, we are screwed.
 The trout have to make it back to the lake and, that has happened but only in the same year they went up to spawn.
 Other telemetry tags have been found in the dry creek bed after the creek stops flowing...the creek has to stop flowing before the cattle are allowed in to graze.
 So the sooner the creek stops, the sooner the grazing starts.
 The more water locked upstream raises the water temps sooner than normal and that in itself stops the fish.
 Our first tag found was near the A1 bridge, another near the Spalding bridge, two others from fish that retured to the lake the same year.
 The ones found in the creek were from fish that tried to get back but ran out of flow before making it to the lake.
 So getting them back to the lake is going to require longer flows....and they might bring the minnows with them rather than head to unchartered waters 20 miles upstream from 44.
 Looks like we may have to go after the water again.

 By not listing the trout, we have less red tape to get and keep projects moving forward.
 Trout Unlimited has hired a facilitator in order to keep DFW and USFS moving...Where it began about the fish, it's ending in grazing.
 So something has to change.
 We may see a native spawn, but without a lake, what's the point?
 As long as this lake is below 5100ft elevation, the trout in the lake are threatened.
 Every report shows that.
 It wasn't all from the drought.
 Mother Nature will respond once the attitude of the water diverters change.
 The lake had been robbed for decades and as water levels dropped, the robbing didn't stop.
 So some changes were in order.
 We aim to keep the changes coming, regardless....even if we have to sue to get it.